animal-tree/Writing-stuff/Stuff32-Elaboration.md

 It is more general.

 Note, these "definitions" literally equate linguistic words with values such as existence/truth or implications as $A = B$.
+Something about this is wrong. $A = B$ is not what's happening.